 Currently, she lives in Bedfordshire where she maintains an active concert career both as a soloist and as a chamber musician while maintaining a private guitar studio.
 She is the Musical Director and Conductor of the Cambridge Guitar Orchestra (UK) and is the Artistic Director of the annual "Classical Minds" Guitar Festival and Competition held in Houston, Texas.

 "Virtuosismo" and "technical dominance" are the words used by the press to describe American guitarist, Jay Kacherski.
-A native of New York, Kacherski has given solo and ensemble performances throughout the United States and Mexico.
-Recent performances include concerts and masterclasses at the New Orleans International Guitar Festival; the Festival Internacional de Guitarra del Conservatorio Nacional de Musica, Mexico City; the Ollin Yoliztli Center for the Arts in Mexico City; the XI Concurso y Festival de Guitarra de Taxco, and the Concert Artist Series at the Atlas Performing Arts Center in Washington D.C.
-Kacherski has also recently performed Joaquin Rodrigo's famous guitar concerto the Concierto de Aranjuez with the Lake Charles Symphony.
+A native of New York, Kacherski has given solo performances and master classes throughout the United States and Mexico at music venues such as the Festival Internacional de Guitarra del Conservatorio Nacional de Musica, Mexico City; the New Orleans International Guitar Festival, the Ollin Yoliztli Center for the Arts in Mexico City; and the Concert Artist Series at the Atlas Performing Arts Center in Washington D.C.
+As a member of the Texas Guitar Quartet, he has given performances and master classes at the Brevard Music Center, the Texas Guitar Workshop, the Florida Guitar Foundation in Miami, and at various universities and concert series throughout the United States and abroad including a six city tour of China.

-Jay Kacherski completed his Doctor of Musical Arts degree in Classical Guitar Performance (DMA) from the University of Texas at Austin with one of the premier U.S. guitarists and pedagogues, Adam Holzman.
+Kacherski completed his Doctor of Musical Arts degree in Classical Guitar Performance from the University of Texas at Austin with professor Adam Holzman.
 Prior to that, he earned a Master’s Degree in Guitar Performance and Literature from the Eastman School of Music where he studied with Dr. Nicholas Goluses.
-He completed his undergraduate studies with Pepe Romero protégé Dr. Mark Switzer at Florida Southern College where he graduated with honors.
+He completed his undergraduate studies with Pepe Romero protégé Dr. Mark Switzer and Eddie Lugo at Florida Southern College where he graduated with honors.
+Jay has also been a performer in master classes with classical guitar icons Manuel Barrueco, Sharon Isbin, Kazuhito Yamashita, Eliot Fisk, and the Los Angeles Guitar Quartet among others.

 Adam Holzman, international performer, recording artist and teacher is hailed as “...polished and quite dazzling,” by The New York Times, “...brilliant!,” by De Gelderlander, Holland, and “...masterful!,” by The Toronto Star.